What is…

 This is the capital of one of the kingdoms of Upper Syria of the same name, on the Orontes river, in the valley of Lebanon, at the northern boundary of Israel (Numbers 13:21; 34:8), at the foot of Mount Hermon (Joshua 13:5) towards Damascus (Zechariah 9:2; Jeremiah 49:23).

-Its people are called Hamathites and are descendants of patriarch Canaan, son of Ham (Genesis 10:18; 1 Chronicles 1:16).
+Its people are called Hamathites or Hamites, as they are descendants of the patriarch Canaan, son of HAM (son of Noah) (Genesis 10:18; 1 Chronicles 1:16).
+Thus, they are also Hamites.

 The city is called “Hamath the great” in Amos 6:2, and “Hamath-zobah” in 2 Chronicles 8:3.